Ollama-Agent-Roll-Cage/agentChef/README.md

 4. Consolidated output in multiple formats

 This approach significantly reduces the boilerplate code needed for dataset creation while ensuring consistent quality through each stage of the pipeline.
-The workflow diagram (shown below) illustrates how data flows through the different phases of the UDRAGS system, from initial research to final dataset analysis.
+The workflow diagram (shown below) illustrates how data flows through the different phases of the ragchef system, from initial research to final dataset analysis.

 ```mermaid
 %%{init: {'theme':'dark', 'themeVariables': {'primaryTextColor': '#000000', 'nodeTextColor': '#000000'}}}%%